Tiny Tales

 As a Design Sprint the project was divided into 5 days to address research findings, mapping, sketching, prototyping, and testing.

-Day 01: research Findings & User Mapping
+Day 01: Research Findings & User Mapping

 Day one involved familiarizing myself with the product and understanding users' pain points through preliminary research findings provided by Tiny Tales.
 It was discovered that there are two main users: